Title I Parent & Family Engagement Policy & Compact

 - Teach all students according to the state’s challenging standards, using approved curriculum resources.

-- Provide ongoing professional development and support to all teachers to ensure effective instructional practices are used in all classrooms.
+- Provide ongoing professional development and support to all teachers to ensure effective instructional practices are used in all classrooms, including the continued implementation of meaningful technology use.

-- Instructional and content coaching and increase collaborative practices
+- Implement instructional and content coaching and increase collaborative practices.

 Provide a supportive and effective learning environment for students through the following actions: